chelseammatta/nopd-cad-data-analysis/README.md

 ![Dispatch to Arrival Time by Call Category (minutes)](docs/response_time.png)

-As expected, call categories involving more life-threatening situations generally received faster police response times.
-Officer response metrics are influenced by a range of factors, including distance to the call, traffic, weather, and what the officer was doing at the time of dispatch.
-Without access to these operational variables, it's difficult to explain the exact reasons behind specific response patterns.

-One notable finding is that *medical and mental-health related calls consistently had the shortest average response times*.
-This data does *not* reflect EMS or fire department response times, which are typically slower due to the size and limitations of emergency vehicles.
-At the other end of the spectrum, *property-related crimes* received the slowest response times -- likely reflecting their lower urgency and risk to public safety.
+Interestingly, the fastest average police response times were not associated with traditionally high-risk emergencies, but rather with calls categorized as **suspicious activity** (08:13), **alarm calls** (08:26), **unknown/unclassified** (08:32), and **community calls** (08:44).
+One possible explanation is that these categories tend to occur less frequently than others, so when they are dispatched, it's more likely that an officer is nearby and unassigned.
+In such cases, availability — not just urgency — may drive faster response.

+Slower response times were seen for **property crimes** (17:29), **sexual offenses** (14:38), **contraband violations** (14:00), and **domestic violence** (13:44).
+These longer delays may be linked to higher overall call volumes in these categories or their relative position in dispatch triage, especially when no immediate threat is reported.

+**Medical and mental health-related** calls fell near the middle of the response time range — a finding that might seem surprising.
+However, it's important to understand that these do **not** typically include high-priority injuries like shootings or assaults, which are usually categorized under **violent crime**.
+From the police perspective, a **medical** call usually signals need to assist EMS or to secure the scene before EMS arrives, rather than to directly intervene in a critical medical emergency.

-This chart includes only *public-initiated calls* from the 3rd and 4th police districts between 2019 and 2022, and only those with a valid dispatch and arrival time. *Officer-initiated calls were excluded* because they often lack complete or meaningful dispatch/arrival timestamps -- likely due to how the NOPD CAD system logs self-initiated activity.
+This chart includes only **public-initiated** calls from the **3rd and 4th police districts** between **2019 and 2022**, and only those calls with valid dispatch and arrival timestamps. **Self-initiated officer calls** were excluded due to inconsistent or missing timing data in the NOPD CAD system.

 ### Call Volume by Category